 Q: What can you tell me about Churchill’s order for “Utmost Fish” in 1939.
 What did this have to do with his role as First Lord of the Admiralty?” —L.S, Spokane, Wash.

 A: It had nothing to do with his role.
 It was characteristic of his attention to detail, and willingness to stray outside his limits.

 Hillsdale College’s “The Churchill Documents,” Vol. 14, for September 1939-May 1940, carries a recollection by Sir Geoffrey Shakespeare.
 Shakespeare (1893-1980) was a Liberal MP, 1923-45.
 He served Churchill as Parliamentary Under-Secretary of State for Dominion Affairs from 1940 to 1942.…

 Three miles south of Governor’s Harbour, on the right side at the S-bends as the road plunges toward Palmetto Point, is a large saltwater lake.
 Passersby who stop to investigate will find the remains of a curious shed built of mortar and beer bottles, the amber, green and clear glass sorted by colour, bottoms facing out.
-A few yards away, obscured by bush and weathered by the years, is a wooden sign whose words are just legible:
+A few yards away, obscured by bush and weathered by the years, was a wooden sign whose words were just legible: